 You wouldn’t appreciate going in a call where the background noise mostly drowns out the conversation, right?
 The same goes for your participants.
 Before anything else, be sure that you are situated in a conducive place where you can clearly hear people on the phone and they can for you too.
 Apart from the environment, there are also common conference call mistakes that can be easily avoided if taken into account ahead of time.

-Even before scheduling the call, you must list down the key discussion points that you wish to raise and accomplish by the end of the call.
-And for there to have an open discussion afterwards, it is important that you share the agenda with your participants ahead of time so they can go through it and be able to contribute later on.
+Even before scheduling the call, you must list down the key discussion points that you wish to raise.
+You also need to include actions or solutions you want to accomplish by the end of the call.
+And for there to have an open discussion afterward, it is important that you share the agenda with your participants ahead of time.
+Participants can go through it and be able to contribute later on.
 It can be about the progress of an ongoing project, the stats of social media and blog posts, or the current count of webinar attendees.
 Here’s how to create an effective conference call agenda.

 Ran through your presentation several times to make sure nothing is amiss and all the information, statistics, images and infographic are accurate and cohesive.
 Try screen sharing it through another company computer and see if it works appropriately.

-Keep in mind that everybody else is working on their own projects, completing their own tasks, meeting their own deadlines so the least you can do is to start and end the conference call on time.
+Keep in mind that everybody else is working on their own projects, completing their own tasks, and meeting their own deadlines.
+The least you can do is to start and end the conference call on time.
 This is to show that you value and respect their time.

 Before you go to the meeting proper and discuss the agenda, you must start by setting your expectations.
-Encourage them to speak up and assure them that everyone deserves to be heard or that no idea is too ridiculous.
+Encourage them to speak up.
+Assure them that everyone deserves to be heard or that no idea is too ridiculous.
 Allow them to feel comfortable in sharing and contributing later on.

 When everyone gets too comfortable during the call and someone starts talking about the new trick their dog learned, it is possible to lose track of the key discussion points.
 This may urge others to also share personal stories that can distract everyone away from the agenda.
 Remember that you can always cut through it politely and get everyone back on track accordingly.

-After everyone has contributed an idea, a solution, or any kind of suggestion that has been discussed thoroughly, there should be an agreement on which steps are to be taken afterwards.
-Everyone should leave the call knowing they were able to accomplish the agenda and that they have an action plan to work into later on.
+After everyone has contributed an idea, a solution, or any kind of suggestion that has been discussed thoroughly, there should be an agreement on which steps are to be taken afterward.
+Everyone should leave the call knowing they were able to accomplish the agenda.
+It’s important that they have an action plan to work into later on.

 Conference calls are usually recorded and documented for reference.
-To make it easier for you to distribute a summary of what went on with the call, have the recording transcribed and summarized for you and the team.
+It will be easier for you to distribute a summary of what went on with the call.
+Have the recording transcribed and summarized for you and the team.
 Make sure that you take note of these four things as soon as you end a conference call too.